Use Azure Digital Twins Explorer (preview)

 You can use the Models panel to delete individual models, or all of the models in your instance at once.

-To delete a single model, find that model in the list and choose the Delete Model icon next to the model name.
+To delete a single model, find that model in the list and select the menu dots next to the model name.
+Then, select Delete Model.

 To delete all of the models in your instance at once, choose the Delete All Models icon at the top of the Models panel.